app-generator/app-generator/docs/source/technologies/django/drf-sample.rst

 Adding the Transaction Application
 -----------------------------------

 Next, we will quickly write code for the transaction endpoints we will expose.
-Let’s start by creating a Django application.
+Let`s start by creating a Django application.

 .. code-block:: bash